comodal/secret-shamiracle/README.md

 var shares = sharesBuilder.createShares();

-// Validate secret reconstruction for all combinations of size 'numRequiredShares'. sharesBuilder.validateShareCombinations(shares);
+// Validate secret reconstruction for all combinations of size 'numRequiredShares'.
+// Throws an IllegalStateException if any reconstruction does not equal the original secret. sharesBuilder.validateShareCombinations(shares);

 // Free references to BigInteger secrets...
 Data may continue to exist in system memory.